 The brain’s mechanisms for storing information and recalling it from memory are located primarily in the temporal lobe and frontal lobe, but many areas of the brain are involved in memory.
 For example, the hippocampus, located deep within the brain, is involved in the formation of new memories and retrieval of stored memories.
 The hippocampus is part of the limbic system, which controls the experience and expression of emotions.
 Thus, the hippocampus helps connect memories to the emotions experienced when the memories form.

 Emotions originating from the limbic system can influence the storing of memories and their retrieval.
-The limbic system includes part of the cerebrum and some structures deep within the brain.
+The limbic system includes parts of the cerebrum and some structures deep within the brain.
 Areas that are responsible for alertness and awareness in the brain stem also contribute to memory.

 How amnesia is caused is only partly understood.
 It may result from

-- A nutritional disorder, particularly thiamin deficiency
+- A nutritional disorder, particularly thiamin deficiency, which can cause Wernicke-Korsakoff syndrome

 - A head injury that affects the brain